aanunez/missing-codes/readme.md

 ## To Do

 * The buttons do not respect the "@READONLY" tag
+* The buttons probably don't play nice with the numb int FV anymore.
+Issue?
 * rename?
 * Update examples on help documentation